 7. Héctor Beltrán Leyva

 The Beltrán-Leyva faction was once a part of the bigger Sinaloa cartel, but parted ways in 2008.
 After changing alliances, the BLO became one of the most dominant cartels of central Mexico states, including Morelos, Guerrero, Oaxaca and Chiapas.
-Héctor Beltrán Leyva was a former head and co-founder of the Beltrán-Leyva, who is responsible for the smuggling illicit drugs, including cocaine, marijuana, heroin, and methamphetamine worth of million dollars over several years.
+Héctor Beltrán Leyva was a former head and co-founder of the Beltrán-Leyva, who is responsible for the smuggling illicit drugs, including cocaine, marijuana, hero*n, and methamphetamine worth of million dollars over several years.

 6. Rafael Caro Quintero

 Rafael Caro Quintero is one half of founding members of the infamous Guadalajara Cartel.
 He, along with his two other associates Miguel Gallardo and Ernesto Carrillo founded the cartel in the 1970s, which prospered from the cocaine trade with heavy-weight Colombian cocaine mafias.